 Narcy people tend to talk a lot but almost consistently fail to actually listen.

 Part of going “Gray Rock” as the child of toxic parents is learning how to detach rather than personalize anything they do or say.
-For better or for worse, the words the toxic parents chooses to use reflect their own toxic thinking patterns.
+For better or for worse, the words the toxic parents choose to use reflect their own toxic thinking patterns.

 One can listen with the intent to understand without feeling the need to agree.
 One can and should also seek to communicate, meaning listen, be heard, and to respectfully acknowledge in a meaningful way what the other person said or meant.